kevikoech/blender_addon_tutorial/readme.rst

 .. note::

-   The destination of the addon depends on your configuration, the source and destination path are printed in the console.
+   The destination of the addon depends on your Blender configuration.
+   When installing an addon the source and destination path are printed in the console.
    You can also find addon path locations by running this in the python console.

    .. code-block:: python